All Episodes

 Am I wrong in my perception?

-I I honestly do admire your loyalty.
+I honestly do admire your loyalty.

-She's just a great friend.
+But she's just a great friend.

-I love I respect that you fight for your friends.
+I love, I respect that you fight for your friends.

 I fight for my friends, and I hate disloyal people.